-Currently approved: For ages \geq 12 years: dupilumab (anti-IL4 receptor α), 200mg or 300mg by SC injection every 2 weeks for severe eosinophilic/Type 2 asthma; 300mg by SC injection every 2 weeks for OCS-dependent severe asthma or if there is concomitant moderate/severe atopic dermatitis.
-May also be indicated for treatment of moderate-severe atopic dermatitis and for chronic rhinosinusitis with nasal polyposis (CRSwNP).
-Self-administration may be an option.
+Currently approved: For ages ≥12 years: dupilumab (anti-IL4 receptor α), 200mg or 300mg by SC injection every 2 weeks for severe eosinophilic/Type 2 asthma; 300mg by SC injection every 2 weeks for OCS-dependent severe asthma or if there is concomitant moderate/severe atopic dermatitis.
+For children 6-11 years with severe eosinophilic/Type 2 asthma, 200 mg by SC injection every 2 weeks (100 mg if 15-<30 kg).
+May also be indicated for treatment of moderate-to-severe atopic dermatitis and for chronic rhinosinusitis with nasal polyposis, Self-administration may be an option.